akb094/DSA-journey/README.md

 # DSA-journey
-My DSA journey.Primarily coded with java and python and cpp.Practiced from Hackerrank.
+My DSA journey.Primarily coded with java and python and cpp.Practiced from Hackerrank and Leetcode.

 ![Screenshot (69)](https://github.com/akb094/DSA-journey/assets/124656942/41cc13c3-c0f8-48c2-843d-3d124c0a28a6)